Larissa–Volos railway: History

-Construction of the metre-gauge railway began in 1882, and the line was inaugurated on 22 April 1884 as part of the Thessaly Railways.
+Construction of the metre-gauge railway began in 1882, and the line was inaugurated on 22 April 1884 as part of the private-owned company Thessaly Railways.
 The project was designed and led by Italian-born Evaristo de Chirico, father of the famous painter Giorgio de Chirico, and Greek banker Theodoros Mavrogordatos.
 The original route was somewhat different from the current one, passing through the Volos quarry and proceeding to the centre of the city, where it met the narrow-gauge Pelion railway.
 In 1960, the decision was made to convert the line to standard gauge, thus speeding up travel times by allowing through traffic to bypass Larissa via the Piraeus–Platy railway.
+The line from Volos to Larissa was damaged during Storm Daniel, with extensive work needed to repair the line and resume services.

 Services

 The Larissa–Volos railway is used by the following passenger services: